Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

 <br>

       <p>
         Our conversation gradually moved from the subject of user feedback to fabrication.
 Given my engineering background, I was especially interested in where additive manufacturing fits into the prosthetic landscape.
 I had seen several companies, particularly in upper-limb prosthetics market, incorporate 3D printing into their work.
-The engineer described how Össur primarily utilized it to make prototype conmponents for testing fit and geometry.
+The engineer described how Össur primarily utilized it to make prototype components for testing fit and geometry.
 Some specialized products, such as the AeroFit Seal-In® liner, use 3D printing in production, though most products rely on established methods such as injection molding that remain practical for making large quantities.
 This was a useful reminder that a manufacturing method has to make sense for the particular part and the scale at which it must be produced.
       </p>

 <figure class="itinerary-story__body-copy">